 Bathrooms have so many different types of surfaces to be cleaned.
 From glass to painted surfaces to porcelain to stainless steel, there are different types of bathroom cleaner chemicals needed.
 Multi-purpose cleaner, glass cleaner, bowl cleaner, lime scale remover and disinfectants are the main arsenal of bathroom cleaning products for most.
 These are all used to clean above the floor in restrooms.
 Floors should be cleaned with a neutral floor cleaner.

-A sticky floor can be a very troublesome issue.
+Sticky floors can be a very frustrating issue.
 It can seem like there is no answer to the problem.
 You mop and scrub away only to have the floor end up stickier than when you started.
 Trust me, I’ve been there.
 Read more

 It seems everyone wants to know how to clean stainless steel?